catseye/Chrysoberyl/README.markdown

 Dump all Chrysoberyl data as a JSON blob, see how big it is, and if it can be reduced by making post-hoc rules about default values.

+Some documentation in a reference distribution relates to the implementable and some of it relates to the distribution and some of it relates to the implementation(s) within the distribution.
+Split it up so.
+(Note: this is a hard problem.
+Just list the specifications explicitly in the distribution node, as filenames relative to the distribution -- the rest is "other")

+Some implementations can both compile and interpret.
+Some compilers can target multiple target languages.
+Handle both of these.

+Run requirements and build requirements can be optional.

+Have some way to indicate, on the implementation, that it needs building, even if the language is not always compiled (Haskell.)
+Actually, it's usually obvious if a Haskell impl needs building, and usually optional, but anyway.